microsoft/redhat-mw-cloud-quickstart/wildfly-standalone-centos/README.md

 ## After you Deploy to Azure

-Once you create the VM, open a web broser and got to **http://<PUBLIC_HOSTNAME>:8080/dukes/** and you should see the applicaiton running:
+Once you create the VM, open a web browser and got to **http://<PUBLIC_HOSTNAME>:8080/dukes/** and you should see the application running:

 <img src="images/app.png" width="800">